Borehole case studies – renovation for a food manufacturer in Lincolnshire

 – Develop borehole to settle sand pack and re-install pump on a new rigid riser pipe.

-Paper mill, Kent
+Reduced borehole performance at a Paper mill, Kent

 406mm diameter to 78m

 Stainless steel screen to base of borehole with 1mm slots

 The problems with the commercial borehole:

 Borehole pumping suspended solids and reduced borehole performance.

 CCTV of borehole by EGS which indicated that the borehole screens were partially blocked with encrustation from iron bacteria and manganese deposits.

 Turbulent inflow of water towards the base of the borehole.

 Chemistry analysis of the water showed that there were high iron and manganese levels.